 Guarantees lease renewals and caps annual rent increases at 8.45%.
 Requires landlords to provide valid reasons for evictions.

-Protected cities: Poughkeepsie (City & Town), Kingston, Newburgh, Beacon, Middletown, New Paltz, Fishkill, Catskill, Hudson, Croton-on-Hudson, Nyack
+Protected cities: Poughkeepsie (City & Town), Kingston, Newburgh, Beacon, Middletown, New Paltz, Fishkill, Catskill, Hudson, Croton-on-Hudson, Nyack, Pleasant Valley

 Appointed boards with tenant representation determine annual rent adjustments.
 Kingston achieved the first-ever 15% rent reduction in 2022.